-Discounts, premiums and commissions arising from the issuance of debt or the acquisition of debt prior to maturity and fees and other costs from debt related derivatives are deferred and amortized to operations over the life of the underlying debt.
+Discounts, premiums and commissions arising from the issuance of debt or the acquisition of debt prior to maturity are deferred and amortized to operations over the life of the underlying debt.
+Unamortized debt issue costs are included in total debt.

+Fees and other costs from debt related derivatives are deferred and amortized to operations over the life of the underlying debt.
 Unamortized amounts are classified under accounts payable and accrued liabilities.